kushal19011/OpenAIChatbot/README.md

 ﻿# 🤖 OpenAI GPT Chatbot

-A simple chatbot powered by OpenAI GPT models and Streamlit, styled like ChatGPT.
+A simple chatbot powered by GPT models and Streamlit.

 ## 🚀 Run Locally
 ```bash